Aliases for CDC40 Gene

 GeneCards Summary for CDC40 Gene

 CDC40 (Cell Division Cycle 40) is a Protein Coding gene.
-Among its related pathways are mRNA Splicing - Major Pathway and RNA Polymerase II Transcription Termination.
+Among its related pathways are mRNA Splicing - Major Pathway and Cleavage of Growing Transcript in the Termination Region.
 An important paralog of this gene is WDR25.

 UniProtKB/Swiss-Prot for CDC40 Gene